 Grand Canyon Winter Road Closures

 North Rim Scenic Drive and All North Rim Roads

-If you were hoping to visit the North Rim in Grand Canyon National Park, you will have to wait until springtime.
+If you were hoping to visit the North Rim in Grand Canyon National Park, you will have to wait until mid to late spring.

 The North Rim Scenic Drive and all amenities in the North Rim area close down during the winter months.